kristoforcarlson/example-git-repo/README.md

-This is a just a sample git repo to play with. isad
+This is a just a sample git repo to play with.

-Added this single line
+Added this single line.

-sadkl
-hello kris..
+Added this second line.